For the Best Prices online click below

 3) The extraction method used to extract the CBD from the hemp plant is NOT disclosed.
 The company says the method is proprietary.
 This is a negative and gives us pause.
 There are clean, non-toxic methods of extractions and there are other methods that are less than desirable.
 We are uncomfortable with the company’s lack of disclosure on the extraction method used to create their products.

 CaniBrands CBD Review

-The quick takeaway is there are a lot of impressive things about CaniBrands BUT… there are some issues that give us pause as discussed above.
-Therefore, CaniBrands is not our first choice.
+The quick takeaway is there are a lot of impressive things about CaniBrands BUT… there are some issues that we are not crazy about.